jwood000/RcppBigIntAlgos/README.md

 ## Safely Interrupt Execution in **`quadraticSieve`**

 If you want to interrupt a command which will take a long time, hit Ctrl + c, or esc if using RStudio, to stop execution.
-Underneath, we check for user interruption once every second.

 ```r
 ## User hits Ctrl + c